strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 * Strimzi first attempts to apply the change using Server-Side Apply without forcing ownership.
 * If no conflict occurs, the patch is applied and reconciliation continues.
 * If a conflict is detected, the Cluster Operator logs the error and retries the apply operation with force enabled.
-* When force is used, the affected field is updated and an explicit log entry is emitted to make this behavior visible to users.
+* When force is used, the affected field is updated (the changes made by different operator are overwritten) and an explicit log entry is emitted to make this behavior visible to users.

 This approach ensures that Strimzi can reliably configure the fields required for correct cluster functionality, while still allowing other actors to manage fields outside of Strimzi’s ownership.

 ## How Server-Side Apply works in practice

 Theory is nice, but let’s see Server-Side Apply in action.
-To try out this feature, you first need to enable the `ServerSideApplyPhase1` feature gate in the `Deployment` resource for the Strimzi Cluster Operator:
+To try out this feature, you first need to enable the `ServerSideApplyPhase1` feature gate in the [`Deployment` resource](https://github.com/strimzi/strimzi-kafka-operator/blob/main/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml#L90) for the Strimzi Cluster Operator:

 ```yaml
 ...